drwalkrzysztof/Business-Analyst-Portfolio/README.md

-# Business Analyst Portfolio
+# Data Cleaning in MySQL
-This is a repository that I have created to showcase skills and share projects in Business Analytics.
+This is a repository that I have created to showcase skills and share projects in Data Analytics.